 “There’s a Commander Richard Smith on the list but he doesn’t have the rank or the time in service necessary to command a space station of this kind of importance, so I skipped over his name.”

-Lisa took hold of the datapad and looked at Richard’s Space Force record and bio.
+Sarah took hold of the datapad and looked at Richard’s Space Force record and bio.
 “It looks like he’s on the fast track to captain.”

 Christina Crow nodded her head.
 “I may not know a lot about the military but even I know that he’s not qualified enough to head up such a command.
 He may be on the track to command, but he hasn’t made captain yet.
 Choosing him would cause a lot of upset in the upper ranks and I don’t need that happening.”

-“Okay,” Lisa took hold of the datapad that Crow was reading.
+“Okay,” Sarah took hold of the datapad that Crow was reading.
 “So, if this Richard guy isn’t an admiral, how the hell did he end up on this list of candidates?”
 Crow took back the datapad and began to read it again.

 “Apparently he comes highly recommended by the Zaltaens because of prior contact with them.
 However, that doesn’t make up for Richard’s lack of rank and experience.
 In fact,” Crow began reading the datapad again, “it looks like every one of these people on the original list of people have had prior contact with Zaltaens.”

-Lisa nodded her head.
+Sarah nodded her head.
 “You’re probably right,” she said as she put the datapad down.
 “I’ll set up a meeting with the Admiral of the Space Force, Vanessa Sawyer.
 You said it yourself, you don’t know a lot of how the military works, so I figure that you’ll need some help in choosing who’s going to be the commander of that space station.”
 Crow nodded her head.
 “How does the end of the week sound?
 I figure that will give these six officers more than enough time to get back to Terra from wherever they may be.
 I’ll also let the Zaltaen consulate know about this meeting so that they know to send one of their delegates to also sit in on the meeting.”

 Crow nodded her head again.
 “That sounds good to me.”

-“Well,” Lisa said as she put her fork down.
+“Well,” Sarah said as she put her fork down.
 “You have a meeting with the House Appropriations and Budget Committees at 0900 hours.
 They want to go over the budget that will be needed to rebuild much of the space-based infrastructure.”

 Crow rolled her eyes.
 “Just what I wanted to do, talk with a bunch of penny-pinching bureaucrats.”
 She put her fork down as her steward came into the room and cleared the table and refilled their coffee from a carafe on the table.
 “What time is it?”
 Crow asked as she looked at a datapad.
 “0830.
 Half an hour until that meeting.”

-“They’re waiting downstairs,” Lisa said as she noticed the time.
+“They’re waiting downstairs,” Sarah said as she noticed the time.
 “I can call them up if you want to get started early.”
 Crow nodded her head.
 She reached into her pocket for her commlink and called downstairs.
 “You can send the House Appropriations and Budget Committees people up right now; the president wants to get an early start on the day.”

 Three hours later Christina Crow stood up from her chair at her table as the committee members left the meeting, though it was difficult to find the money in the budget to allocate to all of the needed space construction projects that had to take place across the Human Federation.
 With the war over, some economists believed that the economy would slump into a recession since largely it was the war effort that kept people employed.
 Her plans were to spin up even more industrial and military production which was going to stave off that fear.
 More people than ever before were going to be employed to rebuild the orbital infrastructure, establish new deep space mining operations, and build new commercial ships and warships.
 All of which amounted to the potential for a growing economy.